 Gas Mass Flow Meter

-Since the gas flow rate determines odorant injection, the integration of the GPL 100 thermal mass flow meter with excellent low flow sensitivity and high rangeability assures accurate, optimal and repeatable odorization even in low-and intermittent-flow systems.
+Since the gas flow determines the odorant injection rate, by measuring the flow rate precisely, accurate odorization is ensured.
+GPL Odorizers uses the GPL 100 to determine the gas flow.
+The GPL 100 thermal mass flow meter has excellent low-flow sensitivity and high rangeability.
+Both parameters ensure accurate, optimal, and repeatable odorization, even in low-and intermittent-flow systems.

 Odorant Pressure and Injection Rate

 A spring- and dome-loaded regulator automatically controls the pressure of the odorant to the injector based on pipeline pressure to ensure consistent dosing.